+Clients who suffered from breast complications like capsular contracture, double bubble or ruptured implants are required to send ultrasound or CT scan report for evaluation.
 Your current implants will sit either directly under the breast tissue or deeper behind the breast muscle.
-They will be removed through incisions made underneath your breasts or around the areola.
-Following the procedure you will be taken from the operating theatre into the Recovery Room where you will be looked after until you are fully awake following the anaesthetic.
+The surgeon will remove the damage implants through incisions made underneath your breasts or around the areola.
+Following the procedure, you will be taken from the operating theatre into the Recovery Room where you will be looked after until you are fully awake following the anaesthetic.
 After this, you will return to your room, where nursing staff will check your dressings and monitor your pulse and blood pressure at regular intervals.

 Duration of Operation

 The procedure may take one to two hours.

 Removal of Breast Implants is done using General anaesthesia in which the patient is asleep for the surgery.